B. P. Waggener House

 The B. P. Waggener House is a historic three-story house in Atchison, Kansas.
-It was built in 1884 for Balie P. Waggener, the general counsel of the Missouri Pacific Railroad.
+It was built in 1884 for Bailie P. Waggener, the general counsel of the Missouri Pacific Railroad.
 It was sold out of the Waggener family in the 1950s.

 The house was designed in the Victorian architectural style.
 It has been listed on the National Register of Historic Places since May 3, 1974.